sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer and the Postgraduate Tutor at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 My research examines risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention.
+I study these phenomena 'online' as well as 'offline'.

-I am keen to translate academic research into policy and practice; I am looking forward to connect with policy makers and practitioners in the field of CVE and hate crime prevention.
+I am keen to translate my research into policy and practice.
+Doing so, I collaborate with civil society organisations to conduct impact evaluations.
+I am also a member of the UK government's Commission on Countering Extremism.

 ### Current Research Projects

-* Hate Crime during COVID-19: Did ethnic and race hate crime increase since the first COVID-19 case was reported in the UK?
-Did hate crime incidents online increase since social distancing measures were introduced?
 * Measuring Support for Terrorism in the General Population: How did support for suicide terrorism change over a period of 11 years?
-Does the answer to this question differ when we consider different approaches to assess public opinions?
+Did exposure to more or more deadly terror attacks predict lower support for terrorism?
 With Bettina Rottweiler and Paul Gill (UCL, UK)
 * Bystander Intervention in Ethnic Hate Crime: Where and when do people intervene?
 Why are people more likely to intervene in more serious incidents?
 With Tristan Caulfield (UCL, UK)
 * Does Cognitiv Inflexibility Predict Extremist Attitudes?: A registered direct replication of Zmirod et al., 2019 With Nadine Salman and Caitlin Clemmow (UCL, UK)